 Genetic hair thinning is so commonplace that is seems faintly bizarre for professional sportsmen who are on TV every week to shy away from the very mention of it.
 Literally half of all men will be affected by male pattern baldness by the time they hit 50 – which is why so many seek out treatment at specialist hairloss clinics.

 Products for thinning hair

 Proven products exist that can stop shedding and encourage regrowth.
-There are two clinically-proven, MHRA and FDA approved male hair loss treatments – finasteride 1mg and minoxidil which can help to prevent hair loss and promote hair growth, respectively.
-At Belgravia, our specialists often recommend appropriate formulations of high strength minoxidil be used on thinning edges like LeBron’s as the temple areas are the slowest to regrow, which is why treating a receding hairline – or other stubborn areas such as a thinning crown – can require extra help.
+There are two clinically-proven, MHRA licensed and FDA approved male hair loss treatments – finasteride 1mg (an oral DHT blocked) and minoxidil – which can help to prevent hair loss and promote hair growth, respectively.
+Topical applications of high strength minoxidil can be used on thinning edges, like LeBron’s, as the temple areas are the slowest to regrow, which is why treating a receding hairline – or other stubborn areas such as a thinning crown – can require extra help.